 Immunisation aims to stop the spread of illness and disease.
 In Tasmania, you must legally provide your child’s schools or childcare operator information about their vaccinations.

-Mandatory childhood vaccinations for children
+Scheduled childhood vaccinations

 - chicken pox (varicella)